 Breakfast during the cruise and arrive in Kotor during the morning.
 The Kotor estuary is unique: the sea sweeps in for several kilometres, forming a number of calm bays which were once furrowed by a powerful naval force.
 The abundant rainfall and the temperate climate in this fjord-like bay explain the luxuriance of the vegetation.
 Lunch on board.
 Optional guided tour of Kotor on foot.
 Visit the Cathedral of St Tryphon, built in the 9th century to house St Tryphon’s remains brought back by Kotor’s sailors from Asia Minor and the Grgurina Palace.
 Back on board around 4pm and departure of the cruise for Dubrovnik and arrival in the evening.
 Dinner on board and evening at leisure.

 Breakfast on board and disembark at 9am for the transfer to Dubrovnik airport.

 Please note: for reasons of navigational safety, the captain and crew of the boat may decide to modify the cruise itinerary, which is beyond Orbital Travel's control.

 The ship calls at many medieval towns and islands along the coast which you can explore independently at your leisure.
 Alternatively there is a comprehensive programme of guided optional excursions which can either be pre-booked or can be booked on board the boat.
-There is a 5% discount when you pre-book the whole excursions package.

-*Prices shown above are for information purposes only and may be liable to change without prior notice.
 The excursions are conducted in both French/German and English.